jostmey/msm/ovarian-cancer/README.md

 # Instructions
-This example illustrates how our method can be used to predict if ovarian tissue is either “normal” or “malignant”.
-Each tissue sample is from a different person.
+This example demonstrates the application of our method to distinguish between normal and malignant ovarian tissue.
+Each tissue sample in the dataset is obtained from a different individual.

 ## Dataset
-T cell receptors sequenced from 20 ovarian tissue samples are in the folder `dataset`.
-Half of the samples are from normal tissue and the other half are from malignant tissue.
-Use the following commands to extract the data.
+T cell receptor sequences from 20 ovarian tissue samples are located in the dataset folder.
+The samples are evenly split, with half from normal tissue and half from malignant tissue.
+To extract the data, use the following commands.
 ```
 cd dataset
 unzip '*.zip'